Biography of Thomas Hardy

 1870: In February he moves back to his parents home but continues to work for Crickmay.
 In March he goes to St. Juliot in Cornwall on architectural business and falls in love with Emma Lavinina Gifford.
 He moves back to Weymouth in April.
 “Desperate Remedies is rejected by the publishers Macmillan but Tinsley Brother’s agree to publish it at Hardy’s own expense.
 In May he gives up his job with Crickmay and leaves for London.
 He spends a three week holiday in Cornwall during August and spends much of the time with Emma.

 1871: Publication of “Desperate Remedies”.
 He resumes working for Crickmay in Weymouth.
 “Under the Greenwood Tree” is completed by early in the summer, but is rejected by Macmillan.

 1872: Hardy moves to London and works for T. Roger Smith on architectural plans for schools.
-Sells the copyright of “Under the Greenwood Tree” to Tinsley’s and it is published with a slight success.
+He sells the copyright of “Under the Greenwood Tree” to Tinsley’s and it is published with a slight success.
 Emma’s father refuses his request to marry her.
 Serialisation of “A Pair of Blue Eyes” begins in September.
 In November he is invited by Leslie Stephen (the father of Virginia Woolf) to contribute to the Cornhill Magazine.

 1873: “A Pair of Blue Eyes” is published as a single volume.

 1874: Serialisation of “Far from the Madding Crowd” begins.
 Emma and Hardy now married spend their honeymoon in France during September.
 They finally settle in a house in Paddington, London.
 “Far from the Madding Crowd” is published as a single volume in November and is his first major success.

 1875: The couple move to Swanage in Dorset where he works on “The Hand of Ethelberta” which is serialised in July.

-1876: In March he moves to Yeovil in Somerset.
-He visits Holland and Germany during May and in July he moves to Riverside Villa in Sturminster Newton in Dorset.
+1876: In March the couple move to Yeovil in Somerset.
+He visits Holland and Germany during May and in July they move to Riverside Villa in Sturminster Newton in Dorset.

 1877: “The Return of the Native ” is rejected by two publishers including Leslie Stephen.